 (c) Notwithstanding anything contained in these Regulations, a candidate who has qualified with outstanding merit for the New Zealand Certificate in Science may, with the approval of the Dean of Engineering and Forestry, be exempted from all or part of the First Forestry Examination.
+Note: This regulation does not make provision for credit

 Note: This regulation does not make provision for credit towards a BSc degree.
 If sought this must be applied for separately.
 See the BSc Regulation 9.